Skip to main content

 In honoring our mission at LSA, our faculty and staff strive to create a learning environment that nurtures and develops Christ-centered values in our students.
 Small group devotions as well as a faculty prayer time have demonstrated to be valued by faculty and students.
 We desire to grow together in the body of Christ.
 Teaching, leading and encouraging our students to understand the values of Christ and treating fellow students as we would like to be treated are values that are central to our mission.
 As a school, we believe encouraging a strong faith in our students is also vital for us to foster.

-The Upper School recognizes academic excellence of our students through the ongoing review of academic course offerings.
+The Upper School recognizes the academic excellence of our students through the ongoing review of academic course offerings.
 Students have opportunities to take numerous honors, Pre-AP, AP and Dual Enrollment courses.
 Students may also be eligible for membership in numerous academic and performance honor societies.
-Students are provided many opportunities to participate in varied athletic teams or to participate in drama, chorus or art.
+Students are provided many opportunities to participate in varied athletic teams and to participate in drama, choir or art.
 With growing opportunities including many club activities, our desire is for each student to find a place to contribute and become part of a meaningful group.
 Excellence is recognized in all areas of the arts, athletics and academics.

 We value the trust placed in us when students choose to attend Lee-Scott Academy.
 Our students are why we do what we do.
 Each day our faculty strives to make a difference in the lives of our students.